Archipelago Brewery

-The Archipelago Brewery is a Singaporean brewery owned by Heineken Asia Pacific (formerly Asia Pacific Breweries).
-It labels itself as "Singapore's Craft Brewery".
+The Archipelago Brewery was a Singaporean brewery owned by Heineken Asia Pacific (formerly Asia Pacific Breweries).
+It labelled itself as "Singapore's Craft Brewery".

 History

 In August 1931, with a capital of 5,250,000 guilders N.V.
 Archipel Brouwerij Compagnie (Archipelago Brewery Co.) was formed in Batavia (now known as Jakarta).
-The board was formed by the firm Geo Wehry & co.
+The board was formed by the firm, Geo Wehry and Co.
 This company imported all by Beck brewery in Bremen to brew Koentji (key) beer.
 The first brewery was built in Batavia, it was made of steel framing, something in the Dutch Indies virtually not been done before.
-Wehry was a big trading company, started out in the tobacco.
+Wehry was a trading company, which started out in trading tobacco.
 Wehry was later merged with Borsumij and then merged into the still existing Hagemeyer that time in the Dutch East Indies was established.

-Archipelago opened a brewery in Singapore in November 1933, where it produced Anchor Beer.
+Archipelago opened a brewery on Alexandra Road in Singapore in November 1933, in art-deco buildings designed by Hienrich Rudolf Arbenz, where it produced Anchor Beer.

 During World War II, the British deemed the brewery to be enemy territory due to its German ties and seized it in 1941.
 It was then bought by Malayan Breweries Ltd, which in 1990 was renamed Asia Pacific Breweries.
 In 2013, Asia Pacific Breweries merged to become Heineken Asia Pacific.